God’s people today must consider the implications of an end-time prophecy delivered by the Prophet Amos.

 Royal Seals of Jeremiah’s Accusers Found

-The two largest finds in the dig were David’s palace and Nehemiah’s wall.
+The two largest finds in Dr. Mazar’s dig at the City of David were David’s palace and Nehemiah’s wall.
 But the two smallest finds contain the strongest warning.

 During the last days of the kingdom of Judah, the Prophet Jeremiah warned the residents of Jerusalem of their impending captivity at the hands of the Babylonian army.
 But, instead of heeding that warning message, the princes of King Zedekiah’s administration attacked the messenger and plunged him into the depths of a miry dungeon (Jeremiah 38:1-6).

 One of Jeremiah’s accusers, Gedaliah the son of Pashur, had his name stamped on a small clay seal that was recently discovered about 600 feet south of the Temple Mount.
 Dr. Mazar found the bulla in early 2008, in mint condition, while wet-sifting debris excavated under a tower at the north end of the City of David—the original site of ancient Jerusalem.

 In 2005, Dr. Mazar had found another seal bearing the name Jehucal the son of Shelemiah on it—mentioned twice in the book of Jeremiah.
 The Jehucal bulla was found on the platform above the Stepped Stone Structure, where Dr. Mazar has uncovered a small section of what used to be King David’s palace.

 Both princes, the Bible relates, unsuccessfully petitioned for Jeremiah’s execution and were responsible for his imprisonment on two separate occasions.